Let’s help keep our canals flowing by being careful not to waste water while boating.

 From the earliest days of 'Canal Mania', the number of boats using the canal increased beyond what had initially been envisaged by many of the canal’s engineers, requiring improvements to be made to cope with demand until commercial traffic reached its terminal decline after the Second World War.
 Examples of water supply improvements include the building of more reservoirs to cope with traffic over the Tring Summit on the Grand Union Canal and the installation of back-pumping at lock flights during the drought of 1934.

 The long-range forecast looks dry, so if we want to be boating all summer long we’d better look after the water.
 With more boats on the network than during the height of the industrial revolution, all boaters need to work together to save water.
 If you’ve been on the Leeds & Liverpool Canal recently you'll be aware of the THRIFT code which sets out some simple steps that boaters should follow for everyone’s benefit.

 The THRIFT code is now in place across our entire network of canals and rivers.
-Let’s keep our canals flowing this summer for everyone to enjoy.
+Let’s keep our canals flowing for everyone to enjoy.
 To find out more about how we manage our water and the status of our reservoirs visit our dedicated water management pages.